Enjoy the Cataño Malecón Waterfront Promenade

 On the eastern side of the waterfront area, you will find the ferry terminal, where (for only 50¢ each way) you can ferry to Old San Juan!
+Note the ferry is currently running, but it is not continuous mid day during the week.
+Check the schedule!.
 The ferry terminal has restrooms.
 Their parking lot may have a fee.

 I am sure it gets pretty busy on the weekends — it looks like a great fun place!
 We didn’t notice a ton of benches, and while there are some restrooms on the promenade, they were closed when we went (so you may need to stop into the restaurants/bars, who will let clients use their restrooms).

 There is plenty of parking (free) in a number of different lots along the waterfront road.
 But it is all “open air”, so if it rains, you would need to find a place to duck into!

 There is no charge to use the waterfront area.
 There is some lots along the waterfront with free parking.
 There may be a parking fee in the ferry terminal lot.